varsha-211202/Accident-alert-android-app/README.md

 **DATABASE:** MySQL
 <br>
 ## Note:
-**The MYSQL database is used to store all the data and in the backend we will use PHP which is a functionality to link and validate the front end data and the database.**<br>
+**1. The MYSQL database is used to store all the data and in the backend we will use PHP which is a functionality to link and validate the front end data and the database.**<br>
-**We will create our application as responsive with the help of bootstrap and host our application live in 000.webhost.com** <br>
+**2. We will create our application as responsive with the help of bootstrap and host our application live in 000.webhost.com** <br>
-**By using a third-party service, we convert the web application into Android Mobile Application.**
+**3. By using a third-party service, we convert the web application into Android Mobile Application.**<br>
-**We will implement Accelerometer and GPS Sensors in future.**
+**4. We will implement Accelerometer and GPS Sensors in future.**